AudreyBurrell/startup/README.md

 ### Key features

-- Describe your key feature
-- Describe your key feature
-- Describe your key feature
+- Save to gallery
+- View gallery
+- Share with others
+- The color options and clear on the canvas

 ### Technologies